Kkoktu

-In Korean mythology, the dead was believed to be in angst and confusion.
+In Korean mythology, the dead were believed to be in angst and confusion.
 To ease the experience of the afterlife, a procession of helpful figures would accompany them to guide and protect them, care for them, and entertain them.
 These figures were symbolised by lavishly decorated wooden servant statuettes that ornated the funeral bier, and were commonplace during the Joseon Dynasty, including for commoners.
 The practice came in favour in the 4th century CE and endured until the early 20th century.

 The Guardian serves the dead by guiding him in the afterlife, and by driving away evil spirits.
-Traditionally mounted, fierce-looking and armed with swords or poled weapons, he later took the form of an army officer or policeman in Western-inspired attire, with a sabre.
+Traditionally mounted, fierce-looking and armed with swords or polearms, he later took the form of an army officer or policeman in Western-inspired attire, with a sabre.

 The Caregiver serves the dead as if he was still alive, providing medical and prophylactic care.
 This figure is often a woman, or sometimes a couple.
 He comes immediately behind the Guardian in the procession.

 The Entertainer fulfills a comforting role for both the spirit of the deceased and for the living who mourn them.
 This figure is often an acrobat or a musician.

-Figures of Dragons or Phoenixes are often featured on the bier, as symbols of regeneration as well as of the freedom gained by the soul of the deceased departing their body.